Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

 The current can thus be written as

-One readily sees from Eq.~\eqref{eq:Iqp} that the tunneling current has remarkable properties, which are unique to fractional charge tunneling in the FQHE (see supplemental material for the complete analytical expression).
-It is of course zero for $t<0$, i.e. before the arrival of the $e^*$ QP.
+One readily sees from Eq.~\eqref{eq:Iqp} that the tunneling current has remarkable properties, which are unique to fractional charge tunneling in the FQHE.\cite{Note1} It is of course zero for $t<0$, i.e. before the arrival of the $e^*$ QP.
 On the other hand, for $t>0$, the $t'$ integration is restricted to the negative portion of the real axis, and the current is simply proportional to $\sin(2 \pi \nu)$.
 This, in turn leads to a non-zero current even for a time $t$ taken long after the $e^*$ QP has reached the QPC position, as a consequence of the slow decay in time of the Green function $\mathcal{G}(t-t')$.

-Indeed, the current slowly decreases at first, as $\sim \beta^{1-2\nu} \left\{ \mbox{Cte} - \frac{\nu}{1- 2\nu} \left[1-\mbox{exp}(-2\pi \nu t/\beta)\right]^{1-2 \nu} \right\}$, for times $t$ smaller than the thermal time scale $\tau_\text{Th} = \hbar \beta$, before vanishing exponentially for times larger than $\tau_\text{Th}$.
-The mean current thus remains finite for a long time interval, set by the thermal time scale.
-It is important to stress out that this is in sharp contrast with the case of an electron charge incoming on the QPC, since even for fractional edge states, the mean tunneling current is non-zero only at the specific time that the electron reaches the position of the QPC.~\cite{Note1}
+The mean current thus remains finite for a long time interval, set by the thermal time scale $\tau_\text{Th}$.
+We emphasize that this is in sharp contrast with the case of an incoming electron charge, since even for fractional edge states, the mean tunneling current is non-zero only at the specific time that the electron arrives at the QPC.~\cite{Note1}

 This nontrivial behavior of the tunneling current after the arrival of a single QP of charge $e^*$ can be directly linked to the anyonic statistics of the fractional excitations.
 The phase $2 \pi \nu$ occurring for $t'<0<t$ can be understood qualitatively from Eq.~\eqref{eq:IKeldysh} by considering the time-ordering of the right-moving edge operators ($\psi_R$, $\psi_R^{\dagger}$).
 From the expressions of $| \varphi \rangle$, $I_T$ and $H_T$, one readily sees that the average current in Eq.~\eqref{eq:IKeldysh} involves a contribution of the form $T \psi_R(0) \psi_R^ {\dagger}(t) \psi_R(t') \psi_R^{\dagger}(0)$, as the prepared state ensures that the QP reaches the QPC at time 0.
 For $t>0$ and $t'<0$, the time ordering thus requires to bring both $ \psi_R(0)$ and $\psi_R^{\dagger}(0)$ between the operators at $t$ and $t'$, yielding twice a phase $\pi \nu$.
 On the opposite, if $t$ and $t'$ have the same sign, one can easily see that the exchanges needed for the ordering now contribute with opposite phases, thus giving a zero net result.
 An equivalent point of view, developed in Refs.~[\onlinecite{lee19,lee20,morel22}] is to see the expression of Eq.~\eqref{eq:IKeldysh} as the interference between a process where a quasiparticle/quasihole (QP/QH) excitation is created at the location of the QPC at time $t'$, before the passage of the $e^*$ QP, and another where the QP/QH is created at time $t$, after the passage of the $e^*$ QP.
 In both points of view, the tunneling current is non-zero because of the braiding of the incoming fractional QP with a thermal QP/QH excitation created at the QPC.
 This braiding results from the anyonic statistics, giving a non-trivial phase $\pi \nu$ when two quasiparticles are exchanged.